Goobley/DexRT/README.md

 Atomic data is provided in the [CRTAF](https://github.com/Goobley/CommonRTAtomicFormat) format, a nascent potential-standard for interoperation between non-LTE codes.

+Please forgive the current state of the repository, it will be tidied up soon™.

 ![COCOPLOT of J across Ly beta in a prominence model](Images/cocoplot_lyb_j.png)

 📖 Documentation